SamSteffen/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Overview
-To help a client, Autos-R-Us, identify and troubleshoot issues in their production, two datasets ('mechaCar_mpg.csv' and 'Suspension_Coil.csv') were utilized to perform the following statistical analysis, using the R programming language.
+To help a client, Autos-R-Us, identify and troubleshoot issues in their production, two datasets ('mechaCar_mpg.csv' and 'Suspension_Coil.csv') were utilized to perform the following statistical analyses, using the R programming language.

 ## Linear Regression to Predict MPG
 To establish relationship between mpg and various MechaCars, we used the 'MechaCar_mpg.csv' dataset containing mpg test results for 50 prototype MechaCars.